crate/crate-operator/utils/dc_util/README.md

 ### How it Works:

+**PostStart Hook Detection** (NEW):

+- dc_util now automatically detects if a StatefulSet has a PostStart hook configured with `dc_util --reset-routing` (or `-reset-routing`)
+- If no PostStart hook is found, the PreStop process skips routing allocation changes to prevent permanent cluster misconfiguration
+- Supports both single dash (`-reset-routing`) and double dash (`--reset-routing`) flag formats
+- Prevents false positives from similar flag names using precise word boundary matching

 **PreStop Process (Enhanced)**:

+1. **Checks for PostStart hook** with dc_util reset-routing capability
-1. Sets routing allocation to restricted value (`new_primaries` by default)
+2. Sets routing allocation to restricted value (`new_primaries` by default) **only if PostStart hook exists**
-2. Creates lock file `/resource/heapdump/dc_util.lock`
+3. Creates lock file (configurable via `--lock-file`)
-3. Continues with normal decommission process
+4. Continues with normal decommission process

 **PostStart Process (`--reset-routing`)**:

 1. Checks `dc-util-no-prestart` label (exit if `true`)
 2. Checks for lock file existence (exit if not found)
 3. Waits for cluster readiness (10-minute timeout)